Jon9851/ms3-/README.md

 * [Code Beautify](https://codebeautify.org/jsvalidate) - To test and run the code
 * [W3 Schools](https://validator.w3.org/)- To test the html and css code.
 * [JavaScript (ES6)](https://open-vsx.gitpod.io/vscode/item?itemName=xabikos.JavaScriptSnippets)
-* [ami responsive design](http://ami.responsivedesign.is) - To test out responsivness all devices
+* [ami responsive design](http://ami.responsivedesign.is) - To test out responsiveness on all devices
 * [heroku](https://www.heroku.com) - Used for deployment
 * [mongodb](https://www.mongodb.com) - Used for the user db
 * [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) User for the publisher games and reviews db